aiyasiddig/employee-directory/README.md

 ## Description

  This app is an employee directory that stores employee data, including their picture, title, name, phone number and email address.

+## Deployment

+This app is currently hosted at: https://aiyasiddig.github.io/employee-directory/

 ## Installation